KU CARE Coordinator

-Watkins Health Services provides support to survivors of gender based violence (sexual assault, violence and harassment, stalking, intimate partner/domestic violence, use of alcohol to gain sexual access).
-Merrill Evans, LSCSW, is the University's CARE (Campus Assistance, Resource, and Education) Coordinator whose primary role is to provide institutional support for students who have been impacted by any form of violence.
+The University of Kansas provides support to survivors of gender-based violence (e.g. sexual assault, violence and harassment; stalking; intimate partner/domestic violence; use of alcohol to gain sexual access).
+Melissa Foree is the University's CARE (Campus Assistance, Resource, and Education) Coordinator, whose primary role is to provide institutional support for students who have been impacted by interpersonal violence.

 Sexual Assault Exams

-Victims of sexual assault should be seen immediately (no greater than 120 hours).
-Students should go directly to the LMH Health Emergency Department at 325 Maine Street.
-If transportation to LMH Health is needed, call the KU Public Safety Office at 785-864-5900.
+If transportation to LMH Health is needed, please call the KU Public Safety Office at 785-864-5900.